progenetix/progenetix-web/docs/use-cases.md

 Interval frequencies are per default stored in a 1Mb binned format.
 More information about the API use can be found [in the IntervalFrequencies API documentation](services.md#pgxseg-segment-cnv-frequencies).

-### Query-based histograms
+## Query-based histograms

 The Progenetix Beacon responses - depending on their type - usually contain a _handover_ URL to retrieve CNV histogram and/or sample plots of the samples matched by the query.
-The `bycon` API now offers a direct access to the histograms without the need to deparse JSON response first.
-The switch to the histogram is ionitiated by adding `&output=histoplot` to the Beacon query URL.
+The `bycon` services API now offers a direct access to the histograms without the need to deparse JSON response first.
+The switch to the histogram is initiated by adding `&output=histoplot` to the Beacon query URL.
 Then, the API will first query the samples and then perfor a handover to the plotting API.
 Please be aware that this procedure is best suited for limited queries and may lead to a time-out.